 Types of IT Jobs

-IT contributes to so many aspects of daily life – from the network of printers you tap into at work to a nearby river controlled by a dam.
+IT contributes to so many aspects of daily life — from the network of printers you tap into at work to a nearby river controlled by a dam

 What is Information Technology and What Does it Do?

-Information technology is a broad discipline that uses hardware, software and networks to help organizations succeed in the digital era.
-Dr. Ann Marie Moynihan, an associate dean at SNHU, likes to think of IT as a vehicle for completing tasks – from simple to complex.
+Dr. Ann Marie Moynihan, an associate dean of computer science programs at SNHU, likes to think of IT as a vehicle for completing tasks — from simple to complex.

 "Going from point A to point B may be as simple as using a technological device to create a single document containing information to be shared with others," she said. "...
 Supporting the informational needs of an entire organization may involve complexity and ultimately require the utilization of many different systems to provide information in support of desired outcomes."